Sample roll-out

 Per-game Dice RTP at Roobet is not separately published.
 Given the Crash anchor at 97 percent, expected Dice range is 96-98 percent pending operator clarification.

 Both share canonical uniform 0-100 threshold-pick mechanic, identical HMAC implementation.
 Stake Dice at verified 99 percent RTP; Roobet Dice at expected 96-98 percent.
 Per $100 wagered, Stake returns $99 expected; Roobet returns approximately $97 expected.
-Stake has industry-pioneer track record; Roobet has 20 percent first-week cashback and Snoop branding catalogue.
+Stake has category-defining track record; Roobet has 20 percent first-week cashback and Snoop branding catalogue.
 Trade-off: raw EV versus promotional structure.

 Does Martingale work better on Roobet Dice because of the 20 percent cashback?